zio/zio-config/docs/automatic/index.md

  import zio.config.magnolia.DeriveConfigDescriptor.{Descriptor, descriptor}

   implicit val descriptorO: Descriptor[ZonedDateTime] =
-    Descriptor[String]
-      .xmapEitherELeftPartial(x => Try (ZonedDateTime.parse(x)).toEither)(_.toString)(_.getMessage)
+    Descriptor[String].transformEitherLeft(x => Try (ZonedDateTime.parse(x)).toEither)(_.toString)(_.getMessage)
 ```

-What is xmapEitherLeftPartial ?
+What is transformEitherLeft ?
 Parsing a String to ZonedDateTime can fail, but converting it back to a string
 won't fail.
-Logically, these are respectively the first 2 functions that we passed to xmapEitherELeftPartial.
+Logically, these are respectively the first 2 functions that we passed to transformEitherLeft.
 The third
 parameter talks about how to covert the error type E, which in this case is Throwable, to a proper string which is then required
 for zio-config to report back to the user what's going on.

 PS: We recommend not to use `throwable.getMessage`.
 Provide more descriptive error message.

-You can also rely on `xmapEitherE` if both `to` and `fro` can fail.
+You can also rely on `transformEither` if both `to` and `fro` can fail.
 This is the most commonly used combinator in zio-config.
-Similarly if the error type is already String, then you can use `xmapEither` and avoid having to tell the API, how to convert
+Similarly if the error type is already String, then you can use `transformEither` and avoid having to tell the API, how to convert
 `E` to `String`.
 We have already seen these types.

 ### Please give descriptions wherever possible for a better experience